MiguelBorges1/MiguelBorges1/README.md

-<b><h2>👋 Hi, I’m Miguel !</h2></b>
+<b><h2>👋 Hello, my name is Miguel !</h2></b>

- I'm an experienced Telecommunications Professional turning into a Network Engineer.
+ I'm a Telecommunications Professional turning into a Network Engineer.

- 👀 I’m interested in Networking Technologies and Cybersecurity.
+ 👀 I’m interested in Networking, Cloud technologies and Cybersecurity.

- 🌱 I’m currently lloking for an oportunity in Networking, as a Junior or entry-level Network Engineer/Admin.
+ 🌱 I’m currently lloking for an oportunity in Networking, as a Junior or entry-level Network Engineer or Administrator.
  Also, I keep on learning to became a better Network professional.

 I'm presently studying:</br>
-+ Cloud computing - Microsoft Azure and AWS.
++ Cloud computing - Microsoft Azure, preparing for AZ-900 cert.
-+ Network Automation: PowerShell, Bash and Ansible.
++ Network Automation: PowerShell, Bash, Ansible and Terraform.
 + Linux: Ubuntu (mainly for Networking purposes) and Kali, for Cybersecurity (offensive).
 + Cybersecurity, namely IAM (Identity Access Management.
+Preparing for CompTia Sec+.

- Also, Python Scripting is part of my bucket list.
++ Python, for network automation.

  <h3>💞️ I’m looking to collaborate on any Junior Network Engineer opportunity !</h3>